 Supply Ease-of-Use Tools

 For many seniors, even the simplest day to day tasks are made more challenging by health conditions like arthritis, diabetes, or heart disease.
 That is where ease-of-use tools can come in handy.
 Basic yet effective devices that make every activity, from getting dressed to brushing teeth and eating, just a little easier and less painful can inspire newfound confidence and self-reliance in an older adult with health issues.

 Ease of use tools might include a reacher grabber, which gives someone further extension of their own arm allowing them to pick up things with ease off the ground or grab items safely off of high shelves; or a handle gripper which applies a wider non-slip grip surface to thin instruments like toothbrushes and eating utensils.
-Button hooks and extra long shoe horns on the other hand equip an older adult who suffers from joint pain or limited range of motion with the tools they need to dress themselves successfully.
+Button hooks and extra-long shoe horns, on the other hand, equip an older adult who suffers from joint pain or limited range of motion with the tools they need to dress successfully.

 Check Out Virtual Assistants

 Forget about Mom asking you what time it is or when her appointment is or if you can call someone for her.
 Virtual assistants can take on some of a load of family caregivers by providing digital solutions to common questions and needs.
 What is a virtual assistant?
 It’s essentially like a digital assistant which response to voice commands.
 Think about Siri on your iPhone or Alexa by Amazon Echo.

 Voice recognition software allows people to speak to their mobile or free-standing stationary devices and ask questions or make commands.
 For example, an elderly person can use their Google Home virtual assistant to check their email, read their texts, play music, check their calendar, place calls, and even turn on their TV.